Dilupillai/Risk_Assessment_Buddy/README.md

 **Issue**: Faces not detected automatically
 - **Solution**: Use manual blur by clicking on faces in lightbox view

-**Issue**: AI generation fails or output is not matching with standard dropdown
+**Issue**: AI generation fails or output is not matching with the standard dropdown
-- **Solution**: Check internet connection, ensure API key is valid (if using custom AI endpoint).
+- **Solution**: Check internet connection.
 Follow red outline on the table to manually adjust the dropdown.

 **Issue**: Large file upload fails
 - **Solution**: Compress images/videos before upload, or split into multiple smaller uploads